ryanwprice/ixd-behaviours/schedule.md

 ### Sync

-- Work Period / Good Friday
+- Work Period

 ## Week 14
+Week commencing: Apr 15

 **Project 3 & 4 Due at the end of class**